kdoore/CS2335-Gitbook/monodevelop.md

-#MonoDevelop
+#MonoDevelop or Visual Studio Community Edition

-MonoDevelop is an Integrated Development Environment (IDE) that is installed as part of the Unity 5 installation.
+MonoDevelop is an Integrated Development Environment (IDE) that is installed as part of the Unity installation.
 It is an open-source IDE that is integrated to work with the Unity Editor.

 For Windows OS, As of Unity 5.2.X, Visual Studio is configured to be installed as the default IDE when installing Unity 5.
 For help with VS installation errors see [Unity forums](http://answers.unity3d.com/questions/1075675/-error-while-installing-visual-studio-error-code16.html)

+Visual Stuio Community Edition ( for Windows or Mac ) https://www.visualstudio.com/vs/community/

-To edit a script in MonoDevelop, first create a script component object inside Unity.
+To edit a script in Unity, first create a script component object inside Unity.
 Make sure to name the file correctly when creating it in Unity because the script name is used to create the class name of the C# class that is created for each Unity script component.

 Most of the code that we write for this course will end up being attached to gameObjects within the Unity Editor.